 - Better Budget Forecasting: Managed services, when outsourced, are a fixed cost to the company.
 No need to anticipate changing internal resources and guessing ROI.

 - Less Strain on Internal Resources: Your team has other responsibilities to tackle.
 Why not take “technology updates” off that list so they can prioritize initiatives they’re passionate about?

-- High Efficiency: Having an external team increases the man power of people working to meet your business’ ongoing needs.
+- High Efficiency: Having an external team increases the manpower of people working to meet your business’ ongoing needs.
 Plus, you have a team dedicated to constantly ensuring updates are made.

 - Industry Experts: If you’re already an Avionos client, we know your business and the steps you’ve taken along your digital journey.
 Transferring the information to a different organization costs time and money.
-Let us continue the journey with you with our trained experts in technology implementation.
+Let us continue the journey with you and our trained experts in technology implementation.

 - Flexible Hours Model: Avionos Operate managed support services put all hours of support into one bucket, rather than designating a specific number of hours for development or updates.
 This flexibility means businesses can spend hours on configuration, development, marketing or content optimization depending on their priorities.

 How Do I Know If A Managed Service Provider Is Right For My Business?